tony-aw/tinycodet/README.md

 # Package management operator and functions

-## force_libPaths
+## force_libPaths (for Project Isolation)

-Strangely base R’s `.libPaths()` function only allows adding new library paths, not overwrite existing system or site library paths (at least not conventionally).
+The `.libPaths()` sets the library paths where R looks for R packages when checking or loading/attaching R packages.
+As such, this function could be used for proper Project Isolation.
+Problem, however, is that base R’s `.libPaths()` function for some strange reason only allows adding new library paths, not overwrite existing system or site library paths (at least not conventionally).
+This stands in the way of using it for straight-forward Project Isolation.

 The `tidyoperators` package therefore adds the `force_libPaths()` function, as provided in
 <https://milesmcbain.com/posts/hacking-r-library-paths/>.
 The
 `force_libPaths()` function does allow forcing R to only use the library paths exactly as specified by the user.
 This allows for very easy